State Jewish Theater (Romania): The State Jewish Theater

 After the rise of Communism in Romania, the IKUF theater was nationalized August 1, 1948 as the State Jewish Theater (Teatrul Evreiesc de Stat, TES).
-This made it the first state-operated Yiddish theater in the world; a second Romanian State Jewish Theater was established in Iaşi in 1949, but went out of existence in 1964.
+A second Romanian State Jewish Theater was established in Iaşi in 1949, but went out of existence in 1964.

 TES has operated in the former Baraşeum building almost continually since that time.
 In 1954–1956 the theater building was rebuilt with a modern stage; the company appeared on a number of other Bucharest stages during that time.
 In 1955 Franz Auerbach became head of the theater with Iancu Gluck as General Manager and Israil Bercovici as literary secretary.
 Over the next two decades, these three would doubtless do as much as anyone in the world to keep the flame of Yiddish theater alive.
 (Auerbach's successor, Harry Eliad, continues to run the theater As of 2005.)

 The first production on the new stage in their building (now called, like the company, Teatrul Evreiesc de Stat, but still sometimes referred to as the Baraşeum) was The Diary of Anne Frank, with Samuel Fischler as Otto Frank.
 For four years (1957–1961), TES also operated a studio theater to train young actors and stage technicians, in which some of the surviving greats of Yiddish theater taught their crafts to a new generation.

 The company toured to Israel in 1968, to the United States and Canada in 1972, and to East Berlin in 1977.